Thinking about Camp America? We've got the full details here; who, why, how much and more.

 J-1 Visa Processing Fee - $185 USD payable to US Embassy for Visa Appointment

-No Ameri Camp Job Fairs Listed on Website
+Ameri Camp Job Fairs on Website:

 Largest placement network